Obtaining Your Boundary Waters Permits and Quetico Permits

-Entry into both the BWCAW and the Quetico Park is controlled by permit system, and only a limited number of permits are issued for each day at each entry point.
+Boundary Waters Canoe Area Wilderdness permits and Quetico permits for entry into both canoe wildernesses are controlled by a permit system, and only a limited number of permits are issued for each day at each entry point.
 They are issued on a first-come first-served basis.
 Therefore it is VERY important that you select your trip dates as early as possible.
 This will allow you to get a permit and guarantee your groups' entry into the wilderness.
 Our season, here in Ely, Minnesota, runs from Ice Out (or May 1st whichever is later) until the third Saturday in September.

-Obtaining the Right Entry Permit is Key to Your Trip
+Obtaining the Right BWCA Permits and Quetico Permits are Key to Your Trip

 For those who may already be familiar with some of the U.S. and Canadian entry points, see our see some entry point travel suggestions here.

 Camping Permits/Fees [both U.S. and Canadian Trips]: Camping permits, which control your entry date and location must be reserved for your party.
 One permit is required for each 9 campers.
-As soon as you have firm trip dates, we encourage you to make your reservation!
+Make your reservation as soon as you have firm trip dates!
 Ideally, you should contact us in November or December.
 We will make all necessary arrangements for your permits with the U.S. or Canadian officials as soon as your reservation is received.
 A permit will cost $6.00 (This is a reservation fee charged by the USFS).
 For U.S. trips, you will also be required to pay a USFS User Fee of $16.00 per adult and $8.00 per youth per trip at the time you reserve your permit.